isc-projects/bind9/doc/arm/reference.rst

     Failures of DNSSEC validation.
 Validation failures are counted throughout the resolution process (not limited to the ``domain`` zone), but should only happen in ``domain``.

-At ``debug`` level 3 or higher, the same messages as those at ``debug`` level 1 will be logged for other errors than SERVFAIL.
+At ``debug`` level 3 or higher, the same messages as those at ``debug`` level 1 are logged for errors other than SERVFAIL.
 Note that negative responses such as NXDOMAIN are not errors, and are not logged at this debug level.

-At ``debug`` level 4 or higher, the detailed context information logged at ``debug`` level 2 will be logged for other errors than SERVFAIL and for negative resonses such as NXDOMAIN.
+At ``debug`` level 4 or higher, the detailed context information logged at ``debug`` level 2 is logged for errors other than SERVFAIL and for negative responses such as NXDOMAIN.

 .. _masters_grammar: